 Understand Delayed Menstruation and The Causes

-Edited by Debbie, Charmed, Eng, Anonymous and 4 others
+Edited by Debbie, Charmed, Eng, Alma and 4 others

-Menstruation, menarche, or menstrual period in women is defined as the routine shedding of the lining of the uterus or endometrium which happens on a regular or monthly menstrual cycle as the body prepares itself for the possibility of pregnancy.
-In the event that implantation or fertilization does not occur, vaginal bleeding transpires from the shedding of uterine lining which is a composite of tissues and blood that finds its way out through the cervix and then the vagina.
-Adolescent girls usually starts menstruating at the age of 11 to 14 which typically lasts from 3 to 5 days.
-The average menstrual cycle usually lasts for about 28 days but can go as long as 31 days for adult women and up until 45 days for teenagers.
-Menstrual flow and length varies from one individual to another as it could appear light, moderate, or heavy and can run normally from as short as 2 days to longer or until 7 days depending on several factors like age, stress, hormones, lifestyle and environmentally related factors, or certain associated illnesses.
+Menstruation, menarche, menses or menstrual period is defined as the routine shedding of the lining of the uterus or endometrium, which happens regularly, usually every 28 – 31 days.
+After a woman's body has prepared itself for pregnancy, menstruation occurs when the implantation or fertilization does not occur.
+Vaginal bleeding transpires from the shedding of uterine lining that is not longer necessary as there is no baby to nourish.
+It is a composite of tissues and blood that finds its way out through the cervix and then the vagina.
+Adolescent girls usually begin menstruating at the age of 11 to 14 which typically.
+Bleeding usually lasts from 3 to 5 days.
+The average menstrual cycle usually is about 28 days, but can go as long as 31 days for adult women and up until 45 days for teenagers.
+Menstrual flow and length varies from one individual to another.
+Some experience light bleeding with no cramps, while others experience heavy bleeding and painful cramps, while many more experience any combination of those two symptoms, as well as headaches, mood swings, etc. The severity of your menses depends on age, stress, hormones, lifestyle and environmentally related factors, or certain associated illnesses.

-Having a regular menstrual cycle corresponds to a normal and healthy overall body functioning.
-A woman's hormones specifically progesterone and estrogen works primarily by regulating the menstrual cycle.
+Having a regular menstrual cycle corresponds to a normal, healthy body.
+Woman's hormones, specifically progesterone and estrogen, work primarily by regulating the menstrual cycle.
 The 1st day of the menstrual cycle is also the 1st day of your menstrual period.
 The cycle starts from the 1st day of a woman's menstrual period up until the 1st day of your next menstrual period or luteal phase.
-Estrogen and progesterone hormones produced by the ovaries are crucial in ovulation and development of a female body's secondary sexual traits.
-Estrogen is considered to be the primary hormone which is essential not just for menstruation and pregnancy but also for maintaining bone strength due mainly to improved calcium absorption, promoting skin elasticity and thickness, enhancement of cardiac muscles, as well as improved vaginal and bladder functions.
+Estrogen and progesterone produced by the ovaries are crucial for ovulation and the development of a female body's secondary sexual traits.
+Estrogen is considered to be the primary hormone essential for not just menstruation and pregnancy, but also for maintaining bone strength due mainly to improved calcium absorption, promoting skin elasticity and thickness, enhancement of cardiac muscles, as well as improved vaginal and bladder functions.
 Estrogen prepares the endometrium for potential implantation of fertilized egg while the progesterone upsurge keeps the endometrial lining thick just in time for fertilization.
 These two hormones help keep a woman's body in perfect balance as too much production of estrogen has been proven to increase the chances of getting cancer which is counterbalanced by the elevated levels of progesterone in varied body receptors.
-Too much estrogen can also result to premature labor which is tipped off and controlled by progesterone.
+Too much estrogen can also result to premature labor, which is triggered and controlled by progesterone.

 Day 1 - This is the 1st day of the menstrual cycle or the onset of vaginal bleeding which also ends the previous menstrual cycle.
 The breakdown of the endometrial lining or bleeding happens with the drop in both progesterone and estrogen levels.
-Vaginal bleeding occur within 3 to 5 days.
+Vaginal bleeding occurs for 3 to 5 days.

 Day 7 - This is commonly referred to as the follicular phase or the time wherein the ovarian follicles start to produce an egg or ovum.